Written by Morris Johnson

-Organisations using credential-based authentication or certificate-based authentication will significantly reduce an organisation’s risk of credential theft.
-Not only does it stop credentials from being stolen, but it forces users to go through an enrollment process that ensures their devices are configured appropriately, deeming credential- and certificate-based authentication the most secure way for organisations to use 802.1x.
+Organizations using credential-based authentication or certificate-based authentication will significantly reduce an organization’s risk of credential theft.
+Not only does it stop credentials from being stolen, but it forces users to go through an enrollment process that ensures their devices are configured appropriately, deeming credential- and certificate-based authentication the most secure way for organizations to use 802.1x.

 Benefits of 802.1x

 There are a number of benefits to using 802.1x to secure your WIFI environment, such as:

 - No more password management for corporate WIFI (threat actors do not have a password to steal)

 - Can restrict access only to corporate devices by using certificates (no more worrying about unknown devices compromising the network)

 - Can be further secured by using group policy to lock clients to a specific Service Set Identifier (SSID) (no more WIFI spoofing)

 - Can implement health policies such as patching, operating system version, architecture type, software installed on the client, and much more (custom compliance policies in addition to active directory credentials and certificates)